How my American Dream is different from my parents’

 “My American Dream is to simply be happy, with maybe not a great-paying career, but one that helps me find personal fulfillment.”—23-year-old student from Jacksonville, Florida

-“I think that for my parents’ generation the American Dream guaranteed having a house, children, and a long-term career.
+“I think that for my parents’ generation, the American Dream guaranteed having a house, children, and a long-term career.
 I think of the American Dream as having a nation that works for everyone from all social and economic backgrounds.”—23-year-old product designer from Minneapolis

 Pursuing fulfillment, paying off debt, and putting off home buying and having kids.

-“My parents wanted to have a steady job in the city, have a nice house and some kids, and eventually retire on the lake in New Hampshire.
+“My parents wanted to have a steady job in the city, have a nice house and some kids, and eventually retire on a lake in New Hampshire.
 I don’t want to have children or get married soon.
 We’re in like $70,000 of student loan debt total.
 How are we supposed to save up for a ceremony, a down payment on a house, all that stuff?
-I feel people my age haven’t been given the economic opportunities our parents have.
+People my age haven’t been given the economic opportunities our parents have.
 My American Dream is paying off my student loans.”—25-year-old marketing associate from Newton, Massachusetts

 Related: If baby boomers stole the American Dream, young people can take it back

 “My mom came to the United States after marrying my dad, who is a U.S. citizen.
 I imagine that for her, the American Dream meant all of the things she had seen on TV.
 At times there is a dissonance between us about what it means to be American and achieving success in this country.
 She believes without fail in our meritocracy.
-Personally, the American Dream to me really means financial freedom.
+Personally, the American Dream really means financial freedom.
 I want to be able to pay off my student loans before I start a family so that my children won’t have to have the kinds of debts I’ve incurred.
 I want to be able to use my vacation hours every year without feeling totally guilty about it.”—26-year-old MBA/MA candidate from Baltimore

 “Having the choice to define my own version of success.
 The American Dream in 2018 is not one-size-fits-all.”—28-year-old consultant from Chicago

-Note: Editor’s Note: In honor of the July 4th holiday, we are republishing the results of our 2018 survey on the modern American Dream.